suzm10/suzm10/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a website for the Fintech Lab at GT that displays conference listings
-- 🤔 I’m looking for help with my data structures & algos class (lol)
+- 🤔 I’m looking for help with my data structures & algos class
 - 🌱 I’m currently learning full stack web development through The University of Helsinki's [full stack open course](https://fullstackopen.com/en/)
 - 💬 Ask me about object orientied programming, java/js basics, react, tailwind css styling, etc..
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/suzan-manasreh/)